telus/tds-core/guide/contributing/developer-guide.md

 ## Make a Pull Request

-Before making your Pull Request, we have a pre-pr tasks as a final verification step.
-You may make your PR only after its successful completion.
+Before making your Pull Request, please be sure the following items were addressed:

+- New component code has corresponding unit tests
+- Any changes to component functionality has corresponding documentation

 Paste the full output of the pre-pr task into the body of your PR so that a maintainer/publisher can verify when publishing.